tomLamprecht/PepperNaoInstagram/README.md

 <br>
 Furthermore the robots need some specific soundfiles in their local storage device.
-In order to do this, u need a Programm like
+In order to do this, u need a programm like

 [Bitvise](https://www.bitvise.com/ssh-client-download)\
 or